How To Recognize a Milk Allergy in Your Baby - Baby Chick

 Can a Baby Outgrow a Milk Allergy?

-It can be overwhelming to receive a milk allergy diagnosis and have to overhaul your or your child’s diet completely.
-Fortunately, this allergy doesn’t always last forever.
-In fact, most babies outgrow their milk allergy during childhood.1,2 But until a child has outgrown their milk allergy, they should avoid consuming milk completely.
+It can be overwhelming to receive this diagnosis and have to overhaul your or your child’s diet completely.
+Fortunately, many children eventually outgrow this allergy during childhood.1,2 But until a child has outgrown their milk allergy, they should avoid consuming milk completely.
 A baby with a diagnosed milk allergy should avoid milk entirely for at least six months.
-After that time (depending on lab values, symptoms, and other considerations), your doctor may consider the gradual reintroduction of milk into the diet.3
+After that time (depending on lab values, symptoms, and other factors), your doctor may consider gradually reintroducing milk into your diet.3

 Some new therapies are under investigation to help children outgrow their milk allergies.
 Oral immunotherapy involves feeding a child a tiny amount of milk daily and gradually increasing the dose.
 This isn’t FDA-approved and is currently only done in research studies under the close supervision of a medical team.7

-Sometimes, a child can tolerate milk when baked into food items such as a muffin, even if they can’t eat or drink milk directly.
-Your doctor may recommend a supervised food challenge of baked milk to see if your baby can tolerate heated milk before gradually increasing the volume of baked milk and decreasing the degree to which it’s baked.3 The theory is that these small exposures to milk over time help desensitize your child’s immune system to milk and help them outgrow their allergy.
-However, you should only do this with the help of your pediatrician or allergist.
+Sometimes a child can tolerate milk when it’s baked into foods such as muffins, even if they can’t eat or drink milk directly.
+Your doctor may recommend a supervised food challenge with baked milk to see if your baby can tolerate heated milk before gradually increasing the volume and decreasing the degree of baking.3 The theory is that these small exposures to milk over time help desensitize your child’s immune system to milk and help them outgrow their allergy.
+However, you should only do this with your pediatrician or allergist’s help.
 It’s also important to note that these therapies require keeping milk in the diet regularly — you can’t stop feeding your child milk for a while and then pick up where you left off.7